-Student registration for the 2021 Legacy Program is temporarily closed and will resume in Fall 2020.
-Students from participating schools will be able to sign up for the program at that time.
-The exact dates are to be determined.
+Student sign-up opens from August 24 to September 15.
 Interested students should check in with the Beckman Legacy Science Teacher Mentor at their High School at the beginning of the school year.
 A limited number of spots are available.

 Contact the program administrator, Elizabeth Koppe, with any questions: [email protected] or 949-721-2249

-The Arnold and Mabel Beckman Foundation announces the launch of the OC Beckman Legacy Award, a college scholarship competition with awards up to $16,000.
+The Arnold and Mabel Beckman Foundation announces the second annual OC Beckman Legacy Award, a college scholarship competition with awards up to $16,000.

 High School must be invited by the Arnold and Mabel Beckman Foundation

-- Students must be juniors currently enrolled in a college-prep lab science class
+- Students must be seniors currently enrolled in a college-prep lab science class

 - Students must have cumulative unweighted GPA of 3.5 or higher

 - Students must be a United States citizen or permanent resident

 - Students must have plans to attend a 4-year non-profit United States Institution

 At the Arnold and Mabel Beckman Foundation, we acknowledge, appreciate and support the fundamental roles that diversity, equity and inclusion have in scientific progress and innovation.
 We seek applicants from all backgrounds in our programs and strive to ensure a fair and equitable process for selection of awardees, recognizing that excellent science is not the exclusive endeavor of one group of people, but of all.
 In an effort to avoid implicit and explicit bias in our review process, the Foundation will blind all information pertaining to applicants’ name, gender, ethnicity, citizenship status and high school information from reviewers.